prainar/peer/09-connection-requests/README.md

    - Test sending, accepting, and declining requests.
    - Test UI with no requests, many requests, and error scenarios.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Enhanced styling for request cards.
-  - Real-time updates for new requests.
-  - Improved UX flow (e.g., notifications, loading spinners).
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A working connection requests module with a clean UI and functional backend, pushed to GitHub in the `/final` folder.